vincentgarin/mppR/cran-comments.md

+## package update 1.2.1

+Changes due to the fact that package ‘synbreed’ was removed from the CRAN repository.
+I removed the part of my code depending on synbreed.

+## Test environments
+* Local machine (Windows 10), R 3.6.2
+* R-hub builder (Debian Linux, R-devel, GCC)

+## R CMD check results
+There were no ERRORs, WARNINGs, or NOTES

 ## package update 1.2.0

 Change of e-mail address because the old one will soon not function anymore due to a change of institution.